 The genus Syncephalastrum is characterised by the formation of cylindrical merosporangia on a terminal swelling of the sporangiophore.
 Sporangiospores are arranged in a single row within the merosporangia.
 Syncephalastrum racemosum is the type species of the genus and a potential human pathogen; however, well-documented cases are lacking.
 It is found mainly from soil and dung in tropical and subtropical regions.
-It can also be a difficult laboratory aerial contaminant.
-The sporangiophore and merosporangia of Syncephalastrum species may also be mistaken for an Aspergillus species, if the isolate is not looked at carefully.
+It can also be a laboratory aerial contaminant.
+The sporangiophore and merosporangia of Syncephalastrum species may also be mistaken for an Aspergillus species, if the isolate is not examined carefully.

-Key Features: zygomycete producing sympodially branching sporangiophores with terminal vesicles bearing merosporangia.
+Mucorales, producing sympodially branching sporangiophores with terminal vesicles bearing merosporangia.